emiguelt/leugim/content/2013/11-30_jade_backbone.md

 title: Jade, Backbone.js and Require.js, a running example
 created_at: 2013/11/30
 excerpt: This is an example of Jade (runtime) integration with Backbone.js with RequireJS
-tags: [jade, backbone.js, require.js, jade-amd, runtime.js]
+tags: [jade, backbone.js, require.js, jade-amd, runtime.js, client-side]
 publish: true
 ---